paralect/git-things/README.md

-git-things
+Git Things
 ==========

-Some useful scripts for Git
+Some useful scripts for Git.